streetwisecare/small-business-data-automation-/automation-design.md

 The system automatically:

 ✔ Compresses old logs

-✔ Deletes logs older than a set number of days (ex: 30 days) ✔ Keeps storage clean
+✔ Deletes logs older than a set number of days (example: 30 days)

+✔ Keeps storage clean

-This prevents the system from filling up with unnecessary old files.
+This prevents unnecessary old files from taking up space.

 6. Sample Data Used for Testing